hudson155/kairo/limber-backend-framework/README.md

     * Contains base classes for application models to inherit from.
         Models are used in the application/database layer.
         Models should never be used in the API layer.
-    * It's used by the root module, so implementation projects need not require it.
 * [`mongo`](/mongo):
     Driver to interact with MongoDB, including automatic model/document mapping.
     Include this in implementation projects if they use MongoDB.